fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 Note that RStudio usually saves the workspace when quitting the session.

-and one can load it via
+One can load the workspace via

 ```r